Introduction to Revit MEP: Placing Conduit on Second Floor Sketch.

 Learn More

-But if I draw a conduit, go up a little bit, then draw out, hooray, it works.
-Again it's just one of these things that we have to get used to.
+But if I draw a conduit, go up a little bit, then draw out—Hooray, it works!
+Again, it's just one of those things we have to get used to.
 I'm going to go ahead and take this guy and place it about here.

 I'm going to go ahead and change my section to be wireframe also.
-And let's see how many conduit we can get here.
-So draw a conduit, again I need to go up a little bit, then over.
+Let’s see how many conduit we can get here.
+So—draw a conduit—again, I need to go up a little bit, then over.

 Draw a conduit, up a little bit, and over.
 And again, am I going to be able to see all of them?
 Not quite.
 So I'm actually going to go ahead and move my section so I can just see the ones I haven't drawn yet.

 Go up a little bit and over.
 And again, I don't know why it does this.
-It's a weird thing that I can't just draw a conduit and draw over like that.
+It's a weird thing that I can't just draw a conduit straight over like that.

-It's not saying there's a fitting for that even though I know we have one.
-It's just one of these Revit MEP bugs that you have to kind of get used to sometimes.
+It's not saying there's a fitting for that, even though I know we have one.
+It's just one of those Revit MEP bugs that you have to get used to sometimes.
 Let me just grab my last section here.

-I'm going to go ahead and draw my detail line.
-I'm going to start from the center point there.
+I'm going to go ahead and draw my detail line, starting from the center point there.
 There we go.

-And let's go ahead and select this back so I'm not seeing the actual fittings themselves.
-I don't want to see the bends.
-I just want to see the conduit.
+Let’s go ahead and turn off fittings so I'm not seeing the actual bends—I just want to see the conduit.

 So hopefully it looks like this.
-I'm going to go align.
-Make sure multiple alignments checked.
+I'm going to go Align, make sure Multiple Alignment is checked.

-And let's go ahead and run some conduit.
+Let’s go ahead and run some conduit.
 The one thing I do need to be mindful of is where I am here.
-So I'm going to grab my section.
+I'm going to grab my section.

 But then we also have to remember the lines that are coming over.
-So our best bet is probably going to be underneath there.
-So the same exact location that we've done on the first floor.
+So our best bet is probably going to be underneath there—the same exact location we used on the first floor.

-So I'm going to take this guy, draw a conduit.
-I'm going to pop over here.
-Come down.
+I'm going to take this guy, draw a conduit, pop over here, come down.

 Go down.
 There we go.
 Draw a conduit.

-So I'm going to go ahead and actually align all this stuff, so I'm going to go DI for my dimension.
-Let's go ahead and change my view so that I'm actually running, or I can actually see the dimensions.
-Select here, 2 inches, you have to make sure you put in that 2 inch mark, or you have to put in that marker, 2 inches, select here, 2 inches, select here, I'm going to select on this guy, 2 inches, select here, 2 inches, select here, there we go, and 2 inches, and then I can go ahead and delete those dimensions.
+So I'm going to go ahead and align all this.
+I’m going to go DI for my dimension.
+Let's change my view so I can actually see the dimensions.
+Select here, 2 inches.
+You have to make sure you enter that 2-inch marker.
+Select here, 2 inches.
+Select here.
+I'm going to select on this guy, 2 inches.
+Select here, 2 inches.
+Select here—there we go—and 2 inches.
+Then I can go ahead and delete those dimensions.

-looking pretty good here, I'm going to go ahead now and run them down.
-I'm actually going to go ahead and let's go, and let's actually cut one of these short, so all I'm going to do is I'm going to take this one here, because it's going to feed this room here, I'm going to slice it there, delete, oops, I'm going to slice it, and I can't just delete the connector, I have to break it first like that, then I can delete this.
+Looking pretty good here.
+I'm going to go ahead now and run them down.
+Let’s actually cut one of these short.
+I'm going to take this one here—because it's going to feed this room—slice it there.
+Delete—oops—slice it, and I can't just delete the connector.
+I have to break it first like that, then I can delete it.

-To delete that entire conduit run there I'm just going to hit TAB, delete, so it's going to feed that room there, I'm going to go ahead, draw a conduit, and again, oh, now it's wanting to play nicely.
-It does things different in plan views versus section views, it's just one of these things.
-Again I want to go ahead, let's check that real quick, I'm going through it, so I'm going to grab here, rotate it up 45 degrees, draw a conduit, and again, it's wanting to work for us, great, rather than any piece being nice for once.
+To delete that entire conduit run, I'm just going to hit TAB, delete.
+It’s going to feed that room.
+I'm going to go ahead, draw a conduit, and again—oh, now it's wanting to play nicely.
+It does things differently in plan views versus section views.
+It's just one of those things.
+Again, I want to go ahead—let's check that real quick.
+I'm going through it, so I'm going to grab here, rotate it up 45 degrees, draw a conduit—and again, it's working for us, great, rather than being difficult for once.

-Slide over, okay, I've got three, I've got two more offices down here, brought up just enough conduit, there we go, right there, and I'm going to just bring both of these down first, and then I can actually go ahead and route them as I need to.
-There we are, I'm going to go ahead, come to this guy, and go ahead, take this, 45 up, right-click, draw a conduit over, and again, it's just, it decides when it wants to work and it decides when it wants to mess up.
-So sometimes you just might have to draw that little piece of conduit coming out.
+Slide over—okay.
+I've got three.
+I've got two more offices down here.
+Brought up just enough conduit.
+There we go—right there—and I'm going to bring both of these down first, then I can go ahead and route them as needed.
+There we are.
+I'm going to go ahead, come to this guy, take this, 45 up, right-click, draw a conduit over—and again, it decides when it wants to work and when it wants to mess up.
+Sometimes you just have to draw that little piece of conduit coming out.

 Tyler Grant